hypre-space/hypre/src/docs/usr-manual/solvers-ams.rst

 ------------------------------------------------------------------------------

-AMS could also be applied to problems with adaptive mesh refinement (AMR) posed on non-conforming quadrilateral/hexahedral meshes, see [ams-hpamr]_ for more details.
+AMS could also be applied to problems with adaptive mesh refinement (AMR) posed on non-conforming quadrilateral/hexahedral meshes, see [GrKo2015]_ for more details.

 On non-conforming grids (assuming also arbitrarily high-order elements), each